CPDO® Self-Assessment Examination

 - The scenario is found on the left side of the Pearson VUE computer screen.
 The case images appear at the bottom of the left side of the screen, beneath the scenario.
 The 3-6 items present one at a time, on the right side of the screen.
 Candidates are able to view the scenario/images on the left side of the screen at the same time that they work with a case item on the right side.

 - Patient case images typically provide a considerable amount of essential patient information.
-Photos may supply normal or abnormal case details; candidates are expected to correctly interpret the visually presented findings.
+Photos or short video clips may supply normal or abnormal case details; candidates are expected to correctly interpret the visually presented findings.
 Images may include, but are not limited to, color ophthalmic photographs and such testing results as VFs, FAs, OCTs, ultrasonography, radiologic imaging, etc.

 - Questions may be multiple choice or multiple response, and each is worth 1 point; candidates must choose all of the correct multiple-response answers, and only the correct answers, to receive credit for those items.